The Lancet March 30, 2013

 Endpoint

-Key result: Dabigatran dual therapy resulted in lower rates of bleeding than warfarin triple therapy while remaining non-inferior regarding thromboembolic events.
+Key result: Dabigatran dual therapy significantly reduced the risk of bleeding compared to warfarin triple therapy while demonstrating noninferiority for thromboembolic events.

 2019